congardiner/Tech-Deal-Forge/README.md

 - Anyone looking for a central hub to evaluate tech pricing quickly without needing to 'churn' the internet
 - Users who want personalized, data-driven insights into whether a product is a “good deal”

-## Limitations

-1. **Limited Data Sources**
-- My database is limited to output rendered and provided by my webscrapers in the timeframe of this project, as a result of this, I am currently unable to provide a complete and accurate capture of *all* historical price trends for *all* tech-related consumer products.
-  - While the project aggregates data from multiple sites, it does not cover every retailer or every type of tech product.
-  - The insights are only as comprehensive as the platforms being scraped.

- 2. **Scraper Reliability & Website Changes**
-- Web-scraping depends on website structure and accessibility:
-  - Any layout changes on a dynamic website can break the webscrapers / any additional that are added to the project.
-  - Certain sites may restrict access via robots.txt
-  - CAPTCHAs or rate limits may cause inconsistent results
-   - The project reflects best-effort data collection, not enterprise-level scraping reliability.
-3. **Not a Real-Time Price Tracker**
-- This is not a live, instantly updated price-monitoring service.
-Scrapers run at scheduled intervals, so:
-  - Prices may lag behind real-time market changes.
-  - Sudden promotions or flash deals may not always be captured immediately.

-4. **Ethical & Legal Scraping Boundaries**
-- The project follows ethical scraping principles, but:
-  - It only collects publicly accessible data
-  - It cannot bypass access restrictions
-  - Rate limiting and responsible usage are enforced

 ## Features
 -  **Price History Tracking** - Track deal prices over time